-First-year students will register for courses in three steps:
+First-year students will register for courses in four steps:

-First-Year Seminar Registration: Students will meet individually with their advisors on Monday, 27 August 2012, between noon and 2:45 p.m. to submit their requests for a first-year seminar using an online form.
+First-Year Seminar Registration: Students will meet individually with their advisors on Monday, 2 September 2013, between noon and 2:45 pm to submit their requests for a first-year seminar using an online form.
 Students must pay attention to when other courses are scheduled when choosing first-year seminars, and not choose seminars that meet at the same time as other courses for which they will try to register on Tuesday.
-Once a student is in a seminar, the seminar cannot be dropped until Wednesday during Phase II registration.
+Once a student is in a seminar, the seminar cannot be dropped until Wednesday during Round Three registration.

 All students may adjust their course schedules by participating in the add/drop registration process.

-A student may view his/her course schedule and the meeting locations of classes by logging into the Student Information side of Bearings.
-Added classes will not appear (and dropped courses will not disappear) in a schedule in Bearings until the add/drop card has been submitted to the Office of the Registrar and processed.
-Updates are made to Bearings every night.
-A student who stops attending a course but fails to submit an add/drop card to the Office of the Registrar to drop the course will still be officially enrolled in the course and risks receiving an F grade for the course.
+A student may view his/her course schedule and the meeting locations of classes in their My Classes portlet in Polaris.
+Added classes will not appear (and dropped courses will not disappear) in a schedule in Polaris until the add/drop card has been submitted to the Office of the Registrar and processed.
+A student who stops attending a course but fails to submit an add/drop card to the Office of the Registrar to drop the course will still be officially registerd for the course and risks receiving an F grade for the course.
 A student who attends a course all semester but never submitted an add/drop card to add the course to his/her schedule risks receiving no grade for the course.

-Students must attend the first class meetings of all courses.
+Students should attend the first class meetings of all courses.
 (Classes begin on Thursday, 5 September 2013.)
 When a class was officially completely full before the first day of class or was "Closed until add/drop" after Phase I registration last spring, instructors have the option of dropping students who do not attend the first class meeting in order to accommodate students from a waiting list.
 Students who choose not to attend class while observing Rosh Hashanah should email their instructors to let them know.

 The Bowdoin College Catalogue is available online.
 The Office of the Registrar no longer distributes paper copies of the Catalogue.